-Over the span of eight days and seven nights, you will be taken along the picturesque South Coast to famous places of natural beauty, such as the Golden Circle sightseeing route, Reynisfjara black sand beach, and the Jökulsárlón glacier lagoon.
-This package also offers you the chance to fly to the north to visit Lake Mývatn or head west to the great Snæfellsnes peninsula.
+Over eight days and seven nights, you will be taken along the picturesque South Coast to famous places of natural beauty, such as the Golden Circle sightseeing route, Reynisfjara black sand beach, and Iceland's crown jewel, Jökulsárlón glacier lagoon.
+This package also offers you the chance to fly to the north to visit Lake Mývatn or head west to the richly diverse and picturesque Snæfellsnes peninsula.

-The tour offers more optional activities and destinations, so you can tailor it to your interests.
-If you love to swim, snorkelling in Silfra gorge on your day touring the Golden Circle will make it way cooler.
-For some fast fun, go snowmobiling on Langjökull or walk the ice tunnels under the glacier.
+This tour package offers more optional activities and destinations so that you can tailor it to your interests.
+If you love to swim, snorkelling in Silfra fissure between 2 continents on your day touring the Golden Circle will make it that much more memorable.
+You could also add some extra adrenaline-pumping fun by going snowmobiling on Langjökull glacier or walk into the stunning ice tunnels under the glacier.

-If you want something more romantic and picturesque, head off to Snaefellsnes peninsula in the west, often referred to as "Iceland in miniature."
-Walk around the cute fishing villages and visit Mount Kirkjufell, and you will end the day with a refreshed spirit and some beautiful photos!
+If you want something more romantic and picturesque, head off to Snæfellsnes peninsula in the west, often referred to as "Iceland in miniature."
+Walk around the cute fishing villages and visit Mount Kirkjufell, and you will end the day with a refreshed spirit and some beautiful photos.

-If you've tired yourself out with all this activity by Day 7, you can stay in the city and explore the cafés and souvenir shops of Reykjavik.
+If you've tired yourself out with all this activity, by day 7, you can opt to stay in the city and explore the cafés and souvenir shops of Reykjavik.
 Or, if you're determined to see it all, you can take a day trip to Snæfellsnes peninsula for more scenes bursting with nature's beauty.

 Due to limited availability and high demand for summer accommodation and these unique activities, it is recommended that you book as soon as possible, so this dream trip to Iceland becomes a reality this summer.
-So don't hesitate to book!
-Check availability by choosing a date.
+So, don't hesitate to book and check availability by choosing a date and book your Iceland adventure.

 After landing at Keflavik International Airport, take the airport transfer through the lava fields of Reykjanes peninsula to the cute little smoky bay of Reykjavik, the northernmost capital in the world.